Wellbeing of Women philanthropy manager opens up about her endometriosis journey

 Suffer in silence

-As women, we don’t talk about our embarrassing experiences enough which led me to feel like I had anyone to share it with.
+As women, we don’t talk about our embarrassing experiences enough which led me to feel like I had no one to share it with.
 How wrong I was, and how very glad I am that I discovered the truth of what was going on, when sadly so many young women do not and are still suffering in silence.

 Since my last bout of surgery in September 2018, to help relieve me of the consistent pain I was going though, my partner and I decided that if there was ever a chance to get pregnant this would be the time.
 Especially as I had been told I will suffer from peri-menopause and wouldn’t have many years left to be able to conceive.